FedericoSaitta/Chess_Engine/README.md

     - Ply 5 in 7.48 s, 90 KNodes/s using CPython
     - Ply 5 in 1.74 s, 387 MNodes/s using PyPy3

+  Note:
+    - These results include updating the Zobrist hashes
-  Note: Cython compilations falls in between PyPy and Cpython
+    - Cython compilations falls in between PyPy and Cpython

   </details>